sadedil/WebForms.DependencyInjection/README.md

-# WebForms.DependencyInjection (for ASP.NET Framework 4.7.2)
+# WebForms.DependencyInjection
+## for .NET Framework 4.7.2
 This repo just contains some samples of ASP.NET Web Forms Dependency Injection Support

 ---